Vertex algebra of extended operators in 4d N=2 superconformal field theories: Future directions

 \section{Future directions}

-We have shown how a version of topological descent applied to twist-translated Schur operators gives rise to a large set of new protected line, surface, and wall operators, and enlarges the vertex operator algebra of any 4d $\cN{=}2$ SCFT.
-Some details of this construction were deferred to \cite{Argyres_2022xx}.
+We have shown how a version of topological descent applied to twist-translated Schur operators gives rise to a large set of new protected line, surface, and wall operators, which enlarges the vertex operator algebra of any 4d $\cN{=}2$ SCFT.
+Some details of this construction were deferred to \cite{Argyres_2023xx}.

-A basic open question about this construction is to formulate an appropriate regularization of correlation functions of surface or wall operators whose world volumes meet at light-like infinity.
-This was discussed in section \ref{sec:3}, where we sidestepped the problem by computing $\bS$-$\bS$ correlators in euclidean signature.
-It is not clear how this can work for $\hbS$-$\hbS$ correlators.
+A computational hurdle is to formulate an appropriate regularization of descent correlators since, as discussed in section \ref{sec:3}, they generically contain divergences.
+For the $\<\bS\bS\>$ 2-point functions presented in section \ref{sec:4}, we sidestepped this problem by computing them in euclidean signature.
+In section \ref{sec:3}, we proposed a regularization prescription for all descent operators that involves the inclusion of a weight function in their definition.
+These weight functions render descent correlator integrals absolutely convergent and their cohomology classes are well-defined.

+An outstanding question regarding this proposed regularization is whether or not the resulting cohomology classes depend on the specific choice of weight function.
+At the end of section \ref{hat_conv}, we gave preliminary evidence indicating descent operator cohomology classes are independent of this choice.
+In \cite{Argyres_2023xx}, we will analyze this question more thoroughly by reporting on whether the regulated $\bS$-$\bS$ 2-point functions are unique and weight function independent.
+Showing this would provide strong evidence that our proposed regularization will produce universal results for all descent operators and, hence, for the extended vertex algebra.

-Another task is to understand the analytic structure of correlators involving the $\hbW^\pm$ quasi-topological boundary operators.
+Additional tasks are understanding the analytic structure of correlators involving the $\hbS_{\cdots}$ and $\hbW^\pm_{\cdots}$ quasi-topological operators, and understanding the 4d-type equivalences among the wall operators, $\hbW^\pm_{\cdots}$.

+A key question is whether the extended vertex algebra is a conformal vertex algebra (a.k.a., a vertex operator algebra).
 A number of open questions were also raised in section \ref{sec:4} concerning the structure of the $\cO$-$\bL^\pm$-$\bS$ subalgebra.
-A key question is whether the extended vertex algebra is a conformal vertex algebra (a.k.a., a vertex operator algebra).
-The computation of the OPEs recorded in section \ref{sec:4} relied crucially on various series of cohomological operator identities, whose derivation is given in \cite{Argyres_2022xx}.
+The computation of the OPEs recorded in section \ref{sec:4} relied crucially on various series of cohomological operator identities, whose derivation is given in \cite{Argyres_2023xx}.
 To sort out these central structural questions it seems necessary to find a way of systematically organizing and generating these identities.